 The transmission medium is the physical vehicle that facilitates the transport of information.
-Guided transmission media are those which use a solid medium (cable) for transmission.
-There are many types of cables, but the most common are: Coaxial cable, Double twisted pair and Optical fibre.
-In this article we’ll provide an introduction to each of them.
+Guided transmission media use a solid medium (cable) for transmission.
+There are many cables, but the most common are Coaxial cable, Double twisted pair, and Optical fiber.
+In this article, we'll provide an introduction to each of them.

-Coaxial cable has long been the preferred form of cabling, for the simple reason that it’s cheap and easily handled (weight, flexibility, ...).
+Coaxial cable has long been the preferred form of cabling because it’s cheap and easily handled (weight, flexibility, ...).

-A coaxial cable is made of up a central copper wire (called core) surrounded by an insulator and a braided metal shield.
+A coaxial cable comprises a central copper wire (called a core) surrounded by an insulator and a braided metal shield.

 The following image shows its structure:

 The jacket protects the cable from the external environment.
-It is usually made of rubber (or sometimes Polyvinyl Chloride (PVC) or Teflon).
+It is usually made of rubber (sometimes Polyvinyl Chloride (PVC) or Teflon).